Legal Support Tools

 Error Detection

-Flagging duplicates, upcoding, unbundling, billing irregularities and other discrepancies.
+Flagging duplicates, upcoding, unbundling, and other documented discrepancies.

 5